yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * **Agree** to be respectful toward other players.
 * **Agree** not to create multiple accounts unless allowed by the Terms of Service.
 * **Agree** to follow all Lichess rules and policies.
-* **Check the “I am human” box** to confirm you're not a bot (this uses **hCaptcha**, which is partially accessible and offers options for visually impaired users).

-Registration is completely free and takes just a minute.
-Once completed, you can start playing right away.

-#### A Note on hCaptcha Accessibility
+#### A Note on Verification Accessibility

-During registration, Lichess uses **hCaptcha** to confirm that you're human.
-This is a common security measure to prevent spam or automated account creation.
+During registration, Lichess now uses **Cloudflare Turnstile** to confirm that you're human.
+This is a modern alternative to traditional CAPTCHAs and is designed to be more user-friendly and less intrusive.

-While hCaptcha is not fully accessible by default, it does offer an **accessibility mode** for screen reader users.
-If your browser has the **accessibility cookie** set, the challenge may be skipped automatically or presented in a more accessible way.

-If you're using a screen reader and encounter difficulty:

-* Look for a link or button labeled **"Accessibility options"** or **"I am human"**.
-* You may be redirected to [hcaptcha.com/accessibility](https://www.hcaptcha.com/accessibility) to register your browser for enhanced access.

- Once registered, hCaptcha should remember your device and make future challenges easier to complete.

-If you continue to have issues, you can temporarily ask a sighted person for help just with the captcha step.
-After that, Lichess itself is fully accessible and can be used independently.
+In most cases, Turnstile works **automatically in the background** and does not require any interaction.
+You may simply see a message like **"Verifying you are human"**, and the process completes within a few seconds.

+For screen reader users, this is a significant improvement compared to older systems like hCaptcha:

+* There is usually **no puzzle or challenge** to solve.
+* The verification runs silently and does not interrupt the registration flow.
+* If interaction is required, it is typically a simple checkbox-style confirmation.

+If you encounter any issues:

+* Wait a few seconds to allow the verification to complete automatically.
+* Ensure that JavaScript is enabled in your browser.
+* Try refreshing the page if the verification seems stuck.

 ---